GitHub for publishing

 It is used for code and files: organize, archive, bookkeeping, searchable, changes visualized, etc. In the figure below, notice the familiar red and green to denote deletions and additions line-by-line, with darker shading to identify specific text within a line.
 Also notice the differencing in the image’s color bar!

 We aren’t going to teach traditional git/GitHub today, but here are some recommendations if you’d like to learn.
 First, read Jenny Bryan’s “Excuse Me, Do You Have a Moment to Talk About Version Control?” (open-access pre-print from PeerJ, published in The American Statistican).
 This provides an excellent overview.
-One quote I like in particular is
+One quote in particular:

 Collaboration is the most compelling reason to manage a project with Git and GitHub.
 My definition of collaboration includes hands-on participation by multiple people, including your past and future self, as well as an asymmetric model, in which some people are active makers and others only read or review. - Jenny Bryan, “Excuse Me, Do You Have a Moment to Talk About Version Control?”